Preteens could be vaccinated without parents’ consent under California bill - NewsBreak

 “This to me seems to be another example of Democrats wanting to remove parents from the equation,” said Republican Assemblyman James Gallagher.
 “I think that’s flawed policy.
 I think parents are vital to these decisions.”

-However, he thinks Wiener may have difficulty even in a Legislature overwhelmingly controlled by Democrats.Day cares struggle to stay afloat amid omicron
+However, he thinks Wiener may have difficulty even in a Legislature overwhelmingly controlled by Democrats.Post-COVID ‘brain fog’ could be result of virus changing patients’ spinal fluid

 “I think there will be bipartisan support for the proposition that parents should be involved in their kids’ health care decisions, in deciding what types of medical care and drugs they should be taking,” Gallagher said.